Need car parts? Select your vehicle

 thanksgiving traffic

-According to a report from the American Automobile Association (AAA), Americans travel approximately 50 miles or more to celebrate Thanksgiving.
+According to a report from the American Automobile Association (AAA), about 81.8 million Americans are expected to travel at least 50 miles from home during Thanksgiving.

 Like most holidays, commuter traffic mixes with the people trying to get out of town on Thanksgiving, which explains the influx of vehicles on highways.